Musical chords, multiple melodic lines, as well as the intervals between tones -- all may all be "inverted."

 When developing a melody in the third case however, the term "inversion" takes on an entirely different meaning.

-In this third meaning we can have the original interval and its inversion of equal size but extending in different directions from a starting point.
+In this third meaning we can have the original interval and its inversion of equal size but extending in different directions from a reference point, usually the starting note; in a fugue it would mean the vertical reflection of the subject.

 The term "mirror writing" (using inverse movement) is the systematic application of this; some authors refer to this as "strict" or "real" inversion because the reversal of half tones is exactly the same in terms of number of half tones.